ku-nlp/ja-vicuna-qa-benchmark/README.md

 You can also specify `--num-gpus-per-model` for model parallelism (needed for large 65B models) and `--num-gpus-total` to parallelize answer generation with multiple GPUs.

 #### Step 2.
 Generate GPT-4 judgments
-There are several options to use GPT-4 as a judge, such as pairwise winrate and single-answer grading.
+There are several options to use GPT-4 as a judge, such as pairwise win-rate and single-answer grading.
+We show an example of the pairwise win-rate evaluation of three Rinna models at the bottom.
-In MT-bench, we recommond single-answer grading as the default mode.
-This mode asks GPT-4 to grade and give a score to model's answer directly without pairwise comparison.
-For each turn, GPT-4 will give a score on a scale of 10.
-We then compute the average score on all turns.

 ```
 OPENAI_API_KEY=[YOUR-KEY] python -B gen_judgment.py \